Was sind die Verarbeitungskosten für Druckguss und ihre wichtigsten Einflussfaktoren??

 Schritt 1: Prepare Detailed Information for Manufacturers

-Provide 3 key pieces of data to get a precise quote:
+Bieten 3 key pieces of data to get a precise quote:

-• 2D/3D Drawings: Include dimensions, Toleranzen (Z.B., ± 0,1 mm), and structural details (Z.B., number of sliders).
+• 2D/3D Drawings: Include dimensions, Toleranzen (z.B., ±0,1 mm), and structural details (z.B., number of sliders).

-• Materialspezifikationen: Clarify alloy type (Z.B., A380-Aluminium, Lädt 5 Zink) and quality standards (Z.B., ASTM, ISO).
+• Material Specifications: Clarify alloy type (z.B., A380 aluminum, Belastungen 5 Zink) and quality standards (z.B., ASTM, ISO).

-• Order Details: Annual purchase volume, delivery schedule, and post-processing requirements (Z.B., “need sandblasting + T6 heat treatment”).
+• Order Details: Annual purchase volume, delivery schedule, and post-processing requirements (z.B., “need sandblasting + T6 heat treatment”).

 Schritt 2: Compare Quotations Smartly

-Don’t just choose the cheapest—evaluate 5 Faktoren:
+Don’t just choose the cheapest—evaluate 5 factors:

 4. Vorlaufzeit: Longer lead times may mean higher inventory costs; choose manufacturers with 2–4 week lead times for standard parts.

-5. After-Sales-Service: Check if they offer mold maintenance or defect replacement—this reduces long-term costs.
+5. After-Sales Service: Check if they offer mold maintenance or defect replacement—this reduces long-term costs.

 Schritt 3: Negotiate for Cost Savings

-Verwenden Sie diese 3 strategies to lower costs without compromising quality:
+Use these 3 strategies to lower costs without compromising quality:

 • Volume Commitments: Promise annual volumes >50,000 parts to get 10–15% discounts on unit costs.